 As the cost of living in Canada continues to rise, consumer purchasing power decreases.
 The average cost of groceries in the last 10 years has increased more than 20%.
 If you want to keep up with the rising cost of living and eventually enjoy a financially secure retirement, you need to ensure that your money is growing at a higher rate than inflation.

-Long-term investors should be mindful when investing in low-returning conservative investment vehicles such as GICs, bonds, and cash equivalents as there is risk that inflation can significantly erode returns.
+Long-term investors should be mindful when investing in low-returning conservative investment vehicles such as Guaranteed Investment Certificates (GICs), bonds, and cash equivalents as there is risk that inflation can significantly erode returns.
 Inflation poses a risk so investors must protect their capital through equity-based investments.

 What is Inflation?